kristy-games/Rock-Paper-Scissors/Resources/Text/PrivacyPolicy.md

 <br><br>
 <b>Contact Us</b>
 <br>
-If you have any questions or concerns regarding this Privacy Policy, please contact us at kristygames@mail.com

-If you have any questions or concerns regarding this Privacy Policy, please contact us at kristygames@mail.com
+If you have any questions or concerns regarding this Privacy Policy, please contact us at kristygames@mail.com If you have any questions or concerns regarding this Privacy Policy, please contact us at [](kristygames@mail.com) If you have any questions or concerns regarding this Privacy Policy, please contact us at [](kristygames@mail.com)